GerritCodeReview/plugins_code-owners/resources/Documentation/validation.md

   blocking all uploads, to reduce the risk of breaking the plugin configuration `code-owner.config` files are validated too)

-## <a id="skipCodeOwnerConfigValidationOnDemand">Skip code owner config validation on demand

-By setting the `--code-owners~skip-validation` push option it is possible to skip the code owner config validation on push.

-Using this push option requires the calling user to have to `Can Skip Code Owner Config Validation` global capability.
-Host administrators have this capability implicitly assigned via the `Administrate Server` global capability.

-**NOTE:** Using this option only makes sense if the [code owner config validation on submit](config.html#pluginCodeOwnersEnableValidationOnSubmit) is disabled, as otherwise it's not possible to submit the created change (using the push option only skips the validation for the push, but not for the submission of the change).

 ## <a id="howCodeOwnerConfigsCanGetIssuesAfterSubmit">
 In addition it is possible that [code owner config files](user-guide.hmtl#codeOwnerConfigFiles) get issues after they have been